Learning Methods - Thinking Styles - Teaching Methods

 efficiency gains and investment in the effort.

-is the knowledge or mastery of an
+is the knowledge or

 event or subject gained through involvement in or exposure to it.